lonelyenvoy/python-memoization/CONTRIBUTING.md

 ## Acknowledgements

-Thank you again, developer, for helping me improve this project.
+Thank you again, developer, for helping us improve this project.